Dell (DELL)

 9. Return on Invested Capital (ROIC)

-Although Dell hasn’t been the highest-quality company lately because of its poor revenue and EPS performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 39.6%, splendid for a business services business.
+Although Dell hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 46.2%, splendid for a business services business.

 Dell Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Fortunately, Dell’s ROIC has increased significantly over the last few years.
-This is a good sign, and we hope the company can keep improving.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 10. Balance Sheet Assessment